oluwoleilesanmi/library/README.md

-#Library
+# Library (Library of books from user input)

-Application to create a library of books from user input.
+- Requirements to project can be found [Here](https://www.theodinproject.com/courses/javascript/lessons/library)